Virginia, Queensland: Geography

-Virginia is located about 9.8 km from the Brisbane central business district (straight line), the distance by road is approximately 13.9 km.
+Virginia is located about 9.8 km from the Brisbane central business district (straight line distance), the distance by road is approximately 13.9 km.

-In addition to the Brisbane central business district, Virginia is centrally located to major employment hubs such as Brisbane Airport - 5.1 km, Chermside - 3.59 km and Port of Brisbane - 9.25 km.
-It is primarily a residential suburb with many timber and tin Queenslander style housing.
+In addition to its proximity to the Brisbane central business district, Virginia is centrally located to major employment hubs such as Brisbane Airport - 5.1 km, Chermside - 3.59 km and Port of Brisbane - 9.25 km.
+It is primarily a residential suburb with many timber and tin Queenslander style houses.

-Virginia has a number of parks, including a linear park along Downfall Creek, a recreation reserve and the much larger golf course.
-There are over 6 parks within the suburb.
+Virginia has a number of parks, including a linear park along Downfall Creek, a recreation reserve.
+It also contains the much larger Virginia Golf Club, located in nearby Banyo.
+There are more than 6 parks within the suburb.
 The majority of parks offer free council facilities such as barbecues (electric and/or wood), playing fields, disabled access, water fountains, and fitness stations.
-There are two dog parks on the border between Geebung, Wavell Heights, and Virginia along Downfall Creek.
+There are two dog parks located on the junction of Geebung, Wavell Heights, and Virginia along Downfall Creek.

 History

 The suburb is thought to have been named after the U.S. state of Virginia.

 Originally occupied mostly by farmlands, Virginia became a district in 1888 with the opening of the North Coast railway line.

 A post office was opened in Virginia in 1898.

 From the 1890s Virginia began to attract industrial development, including a brick works, a pipe works and other factories.

 Virginia State School opened on 2 February 1920.

 It was not until the 1950s that Virginia attracted significant residential development.